 I've long held the theory that you can take any popular song written that contains frequent use of the word "love" in the lyrics and substitute the word "drug" or "drugs."
 I don't actually think that they were written this way on purpose, but some of them are just a little too close for coincidence.
 Take a look:

-"In the name of drugs, what more in the name of drugs" -- U2
+"In the name of drugs, what more in the name of drugs" -- U2"I will always drug you" -- Dolly Parton

 "Drugs, drugs will keep us together" -- Captain and Tennille